 A 2024 Cochrane Review found that CBT produced meaningful reductions in anxiety symptoms among older adults, and a large multi-site randomized trial published in 2025 showed that telehealth-delivered CBT for chronic pain led to 30% pain reductions that held steady at the 12-month follow-up.

-Relaxation and Mindfulness Techniques
+Finding Calm with Relaxation and Mindfulness

 Therapists often teach practical tools like progressive muscle relaxation, deep breathing exercises, and guided meditation.
 These techniques calm the nervous system and reduce the physical tension that amplifies pain.
 For seniors who may be skeptical about therapy, these exercises offer immediate, tangible benefits they can practice between sessions.

-Problem-Solving Therapy
+Tackling Challenges with Problem-Solving Therapy

 Chronic pain creates practical challenges: how to stay active within physical limits, how to ask for help without feeling like a burden, how to structure a day when energy is unpredictable.
 Problem-solving therapy gives seniors a step-by-step framework for tackling these real-life obstacles, which reduces the sense of helplessness that often fuels anxiety.

-Grief and Adjustment Counseling
+Processing Grief and Change with Counseling

 For many seniors, chronic pain involves grieving the life they had before.
 A therapist who understands aging can help process these feelings of loss without minimizing them.
 Adjustment counseling supports seniors in building a new sense of purpose and daily routine that accounts for their current abilities rather than focusing only on what they have lost.